MeryemN/MeryemN/README.md

   </p>

-Hello there!
-I am a technology enthusiast with a passion for computer science and development.
+I am a technology enthusiast with a particular interest in artificial intelligence (AI) and its applications.
 I enjoy exploring and learning about new technologies and programming languages.

 <h2> 🚀 Some Tools I Have Used and Learned</h2>